 Waupaca Foundry is committed to identifying and maintaining compliance to legal and other requirements to which our organization subscribes and that are applicable to the environmental aspects of our activities, products, and services.
 Our commitment is reflected in our EHS Policy and incorporated into our sustainability targets and objectives.
-With the exception of the identification and immediate correction of a stack test failure at our Tell City, Ind. plant, FY2016 resulted in no significant fines or sanctions associated with environmental noncompliance events.
+FY2017 resulted in no significant fines or sanctions associated with environmental noncompliance events.

-WAUPACA FOUNDRY ENVIRONMENTAL, HEALTH, AND SAFETY POLICY-CAST
+WAUPACA FOUNDRY ENVIRONMENTAL, HEALTH, AND SAFETY POLICY- CAST